HaRi-826/NEON-GRAVE/README.md

 ### Project Documentation
 This text based game is made to question ourselves on what we think on what it means to be human.
 It was implemented using html,css and js.
 The game contains two different endings.
+All the images,videos and gif's used in the game are from pintrest.

 # Screenshots (Add at least 3)
 ![WhatsApp Image 2025-08-02 at 02 20 34_62916381](https://github.com/user-attachments/assets/be9de797-dbae-4275-9b4d-38eec44f5ce5)